-If you notice a squealing when your car is starting out, you may be dealing with a damaged or worn out drive belt.
+If you notice a squealing when your car is starting, you may be dealing with a damaged or worn-out drive belt.
 Some older model cars use several small drive belts on the engine to power different components, but it is more common in modern cars to use a serpentine belt–one belt that runs through multiple pulleys.
 This should be easy to spot on the front of the engine.
 Check your belt for looseness and damage.
 If it ends up needing replacement, take note of the way your serpentine belt runs around the pulleys–taking a picture may help.

 This may not be as easy as changing the batteries in your remote control, but it’s simple enough.
-Car batteries seem to die at the most inconvenient times, though honestly you’d be hard-pressed to think of a convenient time for your car’s battery to die.
-Some batteries only need a cleaning due to built up residue on connection terminals, others only need a jump to get up and running again, but replacement will occasionally be necessary.
-Before working on your battery, make sure the keys are out of the ignition and no power is coming through.
+Car batteries seem to die at the most inconvenient times though honestly, you’d be hard-pressed to think of a convenient time for your car’s battery to die.
+Some batteries only need cleaning due to built-up residue on connection terminals, others only need a jump to get up and running again, but the replacement will occasionally be necessary.
+Before working on your battery, make sure the keys are out of the ignition, and no power is coming through.

 - Brake Pads

 This may seem like an intimidating task, but you don’t need to be a domestic or foreign auto repair expert to replace your brake pads.
-After removing the wheel you should see the break rotor, a large disc with a caliper attached.
+After removing the wheel, you should see the brake rotor, a large disc with a caliper attached.
 Opening the caliper reveals the brake pads, which can easily be inspected for wear and replaced if necessary.